 Tutorials: The tutorials are primarily aimed at assisting in having a firmer grasp of the course content as well as with tackling and solving legal problems.
-Tutorials require active participation and students are thus expected to attend having already attempted to generate a solution(s) for the tutorial problem(s).
-Attendance and the submission of tutorial answers is compulsory.
+Tutorials require active participation and students are thus expected to attempt to generate a solution(s) for the tutorial problem(s).
+Submission of tutorial answers is compulsory.
 Students are strongly encouraged to make use of this platform to enhance their legal interpretation skills.